eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-topic.md

 ### Search criterion

 *search* requests can only be put on the *twin channel*.
-They contain a query string defining on which data to search in the population of all **Digital Twins**.
+They contain a query string defining on which data to search in the population of all **digital twins**.
 Ditto respects the [authorization](basic-auth.html) information while searching for the requested data and returns the search result as paged list of search hits.